 Mary Nelle McLennan (Term 2021–2024) holds a M.A. from Peabody College of Vanderbilt University and retired as the Executive Advisor to the President of the American Printing House for the Blind (APH).
 As one of her responsibilities in that role, she serves as APH’s representative to the Braille Authority of North America (BANA) and holds the position of BANA’s Vice Chair.
 Before moving into her current position, Mary Nelle served as the APH’s Vice President of Products and Services.
 Earlier, she served as the Braille Editor at APH after fifteen years as a classroom teacher at the Tennessee School for the Blind.
 Mary Nelle is active throughout the vision field in state, national, and international arenas.
 She served as President of the Kentucky Chapter of AER, Chair of AER’s Division 12, and Chair of international AER’s Council of Division Chairs.
 In addition to chapter and division leadership, she served six years on the AER International Board of Directors, four of those as AER Secretary.
 Mary Nelle has served on the Penn-Del AER Conference Planning Committee as Conference Presenter Coordinator since 2007.
 Mary Nelle’s contributions have been recognized by her peers through a number of awards, which include the Mary K. Bauman Award, AER’s highest award for leadership in education of students who are blind or visually impaired.
 For her 16-years of work as creator and editor of the quarterly column “SPRINGBOARD” in the professional journal RE:view, she was awarded the 2010 C. Warren Bledsoe Special Recognition Award for excellence in writing and publication.
 She also received the 2011 Pennsylvania-Delaware AER Chapter’s Outstanding Service Award and earlier the Exceptional Service Award from the Kentucky Chapter of AER.
 In 2011, Mary Nelle was honored by her colleagues and friends with a stone on the Wall of Tribute which is associated with the Hall of Fame housed at APH.

-Ashley Popojas (Term 2019–2022) is a Teacher of Students with Visual Impairments and Certified Orientation and Mobility Specialist at Western PA School for Blind Children.
-She serves school-aged students with visual impairments primarily within Westmoreland and Allegheny Counties through WPSBC Outreach Department.
+Ashley Popojas, Secretary (Term 2022–2024) is a Teacher of Students with Visual Impairments and Certified Orientation and Mobility Specialist at Western PA School for Blind Children, Outreach Department in Pittsburgh.
+She provides services to infants, toddlers and preschoolers through early intervention programs and to school-aged students within Westmoreland, Allegheny and Indiana counties.
+Prior to joining the Outreach Department, Ashley served as a childcare teacher and classroom teacher at WPSBC.
+Ashley also provides instruction for the University of Pittsburgh, School of Education, and is an Independent Evaluator for the Alliance for Infants and Toddlers in Allegheny County.
 Ashley proudly earned her Bachelor's Degrees in Corporate Communications and Business Management from Carlow University, followed by an M.Ed. in Early Childhood Education.
 Ashley graduated from the University of Pittsburgh's Vision Studies Program with dual TVI and COMS certifications.
-Ashley resides in North Huntingdon, PA, an eastern suburb of Pittsburgh with her husband, son, and two puppies.
+Ashley resides in Greensburg, PA, an eastern suburb of Pittsburgh with her husband, son, daughter and two puppies.

 Tracy Whitehead (Term 2021–2024) is currently working as an itinerant teacher of students with visual impairments for BLaST Intermediate Unit #17, teaching in all of the school districts in Bradford and Tioga Counties.
 She has been in this position for 33 years.
 Her passion is keeping up with the newest technology for students with visual impairments.
 She is also serving on the Penn-Del Conference Planning Committee since 2011 where she chairs the Handout Committee, and she sits on the Presenter Committee.
 Tracy received the Elinor H. Long Educator of the Year Award in 2013.
 She is a proud graduate of Kutztown University.
 She resides in Canton, Pennsylvania with her husband Ned.
 Together they raised 4 boys, have 2 grandchildren, 2 dogs and 20 llamas.

 Jeanne Aaron (Term 2020-2023) has been working with blind and visually impaired persons from birth through adulthood for over 25 years.
 As a teacher of the blind and visually impaired, she has provided services to infants, toddlers and preschoolers through early intervention programs and school-age students through the Delaware County Intermediate Unit.
 She educates families, professionals, and the public about the abilities of children and adults living with visual impairment and advocates for their independence.
 She received her bachelor’s degree from Kutztown University in Education of Students with Visual Impairments.
 She began working as a PA Certified Teacher of the Visually Impaired in October of 1994 for the Delaware County Intermediate Unit delivering instruction and consultation to teachers to ensure equitable education for visually impaired students.
 She received her master’s degree in Vision Rehabilitation Therapy from Salus University in October 2019; Magna Cum Laude.
 She completed her Vision Rehabilitation Internship at the Montgomery County Association for the Blind to maximize the independence of adults who are blind/visually impaired.
 During that internship, she also worked at the IDEAL summer camp teaching students age 14–21 adaptive skills of daily living at the Center for the Blind and Visually Impaired.
-She is currently working on a certificate in Low Vision Rehabilitation at Salus University with an internship at the Philadelphia Veterans Administration Medical Center during the summer of 2020.
+She is currently working on a certificate in Low Vision Rehabilitation at Salus University with an internship at The Eye Institute of Philadelphia.

 Becky Knaub (Term 2020-2023) has worked for the Bureau of Blindness and Visual Services since 2013.
 Her career began in the Wilkes-Barre District Office as a Vision Rehabilitation Therapist.
 In 2017 Becky was transferred to the Special Programs Division, where she assists in creating instructional materials, checking for accessibility on websites and documents, training staff on the use of assistive technology, assisting with the development of Assistive technology and VRT curriculums for Summer programs and training BEP clients in both VRT and Assistive technology.
 Becky also works the Summer Academy and Junior Summer Academy programs teaching both VRT and assisting with the instruction of Assistive technology.
 Becky is currently working towards her certification as a teacher of the visually impaired.
 Becky has a bachelor’s degree in Anthropology with a minor in Spanish from Edinboro University and a master’s degree in Vision rehabilitation Therapy from Salus University.
 She received her Vision Rehabilitation Therapy ACVREP certification in early 2013.